featured image

 answer0, answer1 = validate_pressure(pressure)

-assert answer0 == msg # Check error message matches expected
+assert answer0 == msg

-assert answer1 == met # Check pass/fail boolean matches expected
+assert answer1 == met

 $ pytest test_patient_GUI.py::test_validate_pressure -v

-test_patient_GUI.py::test_validate_pressure["-"Information Uploaded"-True] PASSED [ 9%]
+test_patient_GUI.py::test_validate_pressure["-Information Uploaded-True] PASSED [ 9%]

 test_patient_GUI.py::test_validate_pressure[A-CPAP pressure is not an integer-False] PASSED [ 18%]